thebraingamelab/TailGate/lib/jsPsych-6.0.5/docs/core_library/jspsych-core.md

 use_webaudio | boolean | If false, then jsPsych will not attempt to use the WebAudio API for audio playback.
 Instead, HTML5 Audio objects will be used.
 The WebAudio API offers more precise control over the timing of audio events, and should be used when possible.
 The default value is true. default_iti | numeric | The default inter-trial interval in ms. The default value if none is specified is 0ms. experiment_width | numeric | The desired width of the jsPsych container in pixels.
 If left undefined, the width will be 100% of the display element.
-Usually this is the `<body>` element, and the width will be 100% of the screen size.
+Usually this is the `<body>` element, and the width will be 100% of the screen size. minimum_valid_rt | numeric | The minimum valid response time for key presses during the experiment.
+Any key press response time that is less than this value will be treated as invalid and ignored.
+Note that this parameter only applies to _keyboard responses_, and not to other response types such as buttons and sliders.
+The default value is 0. override_safe_mode | boolean | Running a jsPsych experiment directly in a web browser (e.g., by double clicking on a local HTML file) will load the page using the `file://` protocol.
+Some features of jsPsych don't work with this protocol.
+By default, when jsPsych detects that it's running on a page loaded via the `file://` protocol, it runs in _safe mode_, which automatically disables features that don't work in this context.
+Specifically, the use of Web Audio is disabled (audio will be played using HTML5 audio instead, even if `use_webaudio` is `true`) and video preloading is disabled (both automatic preloading and manual preloading via `preload_video`).
+The `override_safe_mode` parameter defaults to `false`, but you can set it to `true` to force these features to operate under the `file://` protocol.
+In order for this to work, you will need to disable web security (CORS) features in your browser - this is safe to do if you know what you are doing.
+Note that this parameter has no effect when you are running the experiment on a web server, because the page will be loaded via the `http://` or `https://` protocol.

 Possible values for the exclusions parameter above.